 Everyone at your organization who uses Keeper needs to export their data from Keeper to a CSV file.
 If your plan members have any problems exporting, contact Keeper support.

 Step 3: Import data from Keeper into Dashlane

 Each plan member needs to import the CSV file they exported from Keeper.
-They can import a CSV file into Dashlane using our web app or Android app but not the iOS (Apple) or Safari app.
+They can import a CSV file into Dashlane using our web app or Android app but not the iOS (Apple) or macOS app.

 Important: CSV files aren't encrypted, and others can read them.
 Ask your plan members to delete the CSV file from their device after importing their data.

 Your plan members can follow these steps to import their data using the Dashlane web app.